ch-ayesha/predictionparkinsons/README.md

 ## 🤖 Machine Learning Model

-We have used the **XGBoost (Extreme Gradient Boosting)** algorithm for making predictions.
+I have used the **XGBoost (Extreme Gradient Boosting)** algorithm for making predictions.
 This algorithm is known for its high performance in classification tasks.

 - 🔍 Model: XGBoost Classifier
 - 🎯 Accuracy: Achieved high accuracy (over 90%) on validation data